BetterMint-Dev/Reportedlol/README.md

 - Open a #🎫┃ticket
 - Use the /buy command in chat

-All purchases are handled by me.
+All purchases are handled by the owner BetterMint.

-@Alerts

 The Auth and Management bot is @Reported Auth#4932